 When and where did you first get up?

-What is the riskiest thing you did?
-And why did you do it?
+What is the riskiest thing you ever did back then?

 How did your family feel about what you were doing?

 My mother did not approve at all.
 I was made homeless by a decision she made when I was 16.
 That is one of the reasons I spent so much time on the trains.

 How do you feel about the movement of graffiti into galleries?

 It’s bittersweet as it takes it out of its original vandalism context and brings it into the world of commerce.
 And instead of your work being in a public space for everyone to enjoy or hate, it now belongs to some collector who hides the work in his or her collection.

 Have you exhibited your work in galleries?